nimaid/LPHK/README.md

 THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
 IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY THE `LEGACY WINDOWS INSTALL INSTRUCTIONS`.

 * Run `install_beta\install_windows.bat` by double clicking it.
+* One of three things will happen:
+  * If LPHK is already installed, it will prompt if you would like to uninstall it.
+Type either `y` or `n` and press `enter`.
+    * At the moment, this only uninstalls the conda environment.
+You still have to manually delete the LPHK files and shortcuts.
-* If you do not have a conda distribution installed, it will prompt you if you want to install Miniconda3.
+  * If you do not have a conda distribution installed, it will prompt you if you want to install Miniconda3 and LPHK.
 Type `y` and press `enter`.
-  * After it is done installing Miniconda3, either press `enter` or wait 5 seconds and the intaller will restart itself and you can proceed.
+    * After it is done installing Miniconda3, either press `enter` or wait 5 seconds and the intaller will restart itself and automatically install LPHK.
-* If a conda distribution is installed (as in the above step), the installer will prompt you if you want to install LPHK.
+  * If a conda distribution is already installed, the installer will prompt you if you want to install LPHK.
 Type `y` and press `enter`.
 * After the installation is done, it will ask if you would like to make a desktop shortcut.
   * I recommend you answer `y`, but if you don't want one, you can find the shortcut in the LPHK main folder.
 * To run LPHK, click the shortcut.
 Clicking the `LPHK.py` file will not work with this method.